baldimario/cq/README.md

 SELECT name FROM data.csv WHERE UPPER(role) = 'ADMIN'
 SELECT name FROM data.csv WHERE LENGTH(CONCAT(name, role)) > 10
 SELECT name FROM data.csv WHERE SUBSTRING(name, 1, 1) = 'A'

+-- BETWEEN operator (inclusive on both ends)
+SELECT name, age FROM 'users.csv' WHERE age BETWEEN 25 AND 35 SELECT * FROM 'products.csv' WHERE price BETWEEN 10.0 AND 50.0
+SELECT name FROM 'users.csv' WHERE name BETWEEN 'A' AND 'M' SELECT * FROM 'sales.csv' WHERE date BETWEEN '2024-01-01' AND '2024-12-31' SELECT name, age FROM 'users.csv' WHERE age * 2 BETWEEN 50 AND 70

 -- Scalar functions with GROUP BY
 SELECT role, UPPER(role) AS upper_role FROM data.csv GROUP BY role